Dr Renate Volpe, in her nugget cards entitled “Networking Tips” says:

-Here’s an example of what not to do: During the early part of last year, I met a fellow (lets call him George) at a networking event.
+Here’s an example of what not to do: During the early part of last year, I met a fellow (let’s call him George) at a networking event.
 Subsequent to that meeting, we had a one on one and I gave him a long list of referrals.
-People who would not only be interested in his product, but also people who were ‘connected’ who could also send him to other people who would be interested in his product.
+People who would not only be interested in his product but also people who were “connected” and who could also send him to other people who would be interested in his product.

 Now those of you who know me, know that I don’t just give out a bunch of names and contact details – I send an e-mail to the person that I am referring you to and to the person who has been referred.
-I introduce the two on the mail and give a brief outline of what each one does.
-It is obviously time consuming, but it turns into a warm call and a referral and each party knows what to expect.
+I introduce the two in the mail and give a brief outline of what each one does.
+It is obviously time-consuming, but it turns into a warm call and a referral and each party knows what to expect.

 About six months after that – I bumped into George at yet another networking event.
-At this one he was bemoaning the fact that he was not getting much work out of the networking events that he was going to.
-Perplexed (remember I had given him a huge bunch of referrals – people who would have had great value out of the product that he was selling), I asked him, which of my contacts had not ‘come to the party’?
-At this point, I was on the brink of phoning my contacts to ask them what the problem was as I was that sure that his product would assist them greatly.
+At this one, he was bemoaning the fact that he was not getting much work out of the networking events that he was going to.
+Perplexed (remember I had given him a huge bunch of referrals – people who would have had great value out of the product that he was selling), I asked him, which of my contacts had not “come to the party”?
+At this point, I was on the brink of phoning my contacts to ask them what the problem was as I was sure that his product would assist them greatly.

-He smiled very sweetly and said “Actually Nikki, I haven’t contacted any of them and actually it’s been such a long time since you sent the mails to me, could you send them again?”
+He smiled very sweetly and said, “Actually Nikki, I haven’t contacted any of them and actually it’s been such a long time since you sent the emails to me, could you send them again?”
 I’m sure you can just picture me standing there with my jaw hanging open!

-Needless to say he never got those e-mails re-sent and in fact he will never get another one from me either!
-Apart from the fact that I very nearly sent him an invoice for 6 hours of work in which I wasted my time and the time of my contacts, who read the mails and then sat waiting to be contacted, this man will never, ever get any kind of referral from me!
+Needless to say, he never got those e-mails re-sent and in fact, he will never get another one from me either!
+Apart from the fact that I very nearly sent him an invoice for 6 hours of work in which I wasted my time and the time of my contacts, who read the emails and then sat waiting to be contacted, this man will never, ever get any kind of referral from me!
 To make it even worse, I will tell everyone that I come across, not to give him referrals because he does absolutely nothing with them!